irahbt/simple-sourdough/README.md

 Special thanks to my Code Institute mentor, Dick Vlaanderen, for his guidance throughout this project.

-Also, a big thank you to my Mum for providing inspiration in the form of freshly baked Sourdough.
+Also, a big thank you to my Mum for providing inspiration in the form of freshly baked sourdough loaves.